Why Opening a Commercial Cleaning Franchise is a Wise Decision

 The industry is virtually recession resistant.
 Even during economic hardships, offices need to be cleaned.
 Business owners, for the sake of their employees and customers, have to maintain a certain level of cleanliness, regardless of the state of the economy.

 Commercial cleaning is an established industry – no need to “pioneer” your services.
 Every business has dust, dirt, and trash that needs to go away but routinely keeps coming back!

 Commercial cleaning is not geographically dependent.
 Every geographic area, rural or metropolitan, every city large or small, regardless of the population or demographics, has a huge business base.

-About 75 percent of the commercial cleaning market is currently serviced by “Mom and Pops” – small business owners focused on small- to medium-sized buildings.
-In general, they provide inconsistent service, use less effective “retail” cleaning chemicals and equipment and the long-term result is frequent customer dissatisfaction and high customer turnover.
+About 75 percent of the commercial cleaning market is currently made up of “Mom and Pops” – small business owners focused on small- to medium-sized buildings.
+In general, they provide inconsistent service using less effective “retail” cleaning chemicals and equipment.
+The long-term result is frequent customer dissatisfaction and high customer turnover.
+BSCAI estimates 1 in 3 businesses with their cleaning service each year while our customer retention rates tend to exceed 90%.
 Local Mom and Pop usually lack both professionalism and a professional image.

 Small- to medium-sized clients are more loyal customers, are easier to build personal relationships with, and offer higher profit margins than large accounts.
 They allow creation of a more stable foundation of accounts and cash flow to the point where it is easier to acquire and service larger buildings as your cleaning franchise grows.

-Predictable Income with commercial cleaning your income is predictable and forecast-able with incremental additional income for one time or special services.
+Predictable Income with commercial cleaning your monthly income is predictable and with incremental additional income for new accounts, special services and periodic floor care.

 Scalable growth because you control your own growth.
 With a stable customer base, growth is a matter of adding new customers as fast as you choose.